LINNIhub/LINNIhub/README.md

 local Whitelisted = false;

-elseif game.Players.LocalPlayer.Name == "wuai005" then
+if game.Players.LocalPlayer.Name == "wuai005" then
-_G.Whitelisted = true
+Whitelisted = true
 end

 if game.Players.LocalPlayer.Name == "iwqqqqqqqqqs" then